HTML24/HTML5-template/README.md

 Do whatever you can to avoid using inline styling as this is not semantic code.
 Even if you use jQuery.

-If you need to add styling with jQuery, then add a class to the element instead of adding inline styling with 'jQuery().css()'.
+If you need to add styling with jQuery, then add a class to the element instead of adding inline styling with `jQuery().css()`.

 ### Hover Image